Hanes Tagless T-Shirts Designs

 "This is the fifth year that we have gathered.
 We all graduated together and decided life is too short to see each other just every 5 years.
 We get together usually Presidents' Weekend and get our dose of laughter for the year.
 And of course like the shirt says, "What happens with the yayas stays with the yayas."
 None of them knew I was getting the shirts and they were all thrilled with them."

-Welcome to Bobapalooza! by BOBAPALOOZA - almost 7 years ago
+Welcome to Bobapalooza! by BOBAPALOOZA - over 7 years ago

-God Save the Queen by BonVoyage - almost 7 years ago
+God Save the Queen by BonVoyage - over 7 years ago

-Breast Cancer Walk, 2006 by KCCAB - about 7 years ago
+Breast Cancer Walk, 2006 by KCCAB - over 7 years ago

 "This is a picture of four of our CAB members who participated in the Strides Against Breast Cancer Walk held in Syracuse, NY.
 We drove almost 2 hours to participate in the walk, had a team of approximately 50 people and raised almost $2100.
 Our shirts read Keuka College on the front and the back read Stomping Out Breast Cancer One Stride at a time with little footprints running vertically up the shirt.
 The shirts were black with neon pink writing."